taylorPat/graphql-tutorial/README.md

 ```

 > [!NOTE]
-> When you know test the application end2end with creating a job you will see the authorization header in the request when open the developer tools ``[F12]``.
+> When you want to test the application end2end with creating a job you will see the authorization header in the request when open the developer tools ``[F12]``.

 ### Delete and update mutations
 I do not dig deep for the delete and update mutation but I just want to write down the important points.